The three phases of quantum annealing: fast, slow, and very slow: Introduction

 \section{Introduction}

 It has been four decades since Feynman first proposed to harness genuine quantum properties to build better, more powerful computers~\cite{Feynman1982,preskill2021}.
-However, only now we finally appear to be standing at the beginning of the \emph{quantum information age}~\cite{fuchs2011}, which is evidenced by national as well as international quantum initiatives \cite{Riedel2019QST,Yamamoto2019QST,Sussman2019QST,Roberson2019QST} and the first demonstrations of verifiable quantum advantage~\cite{Arute2019Nature}.
-Yet, it may take a little while longer before the first practically useful and fault-tolerant quantum computers will become widely available~\cite{Sanders2017}.
-In the meanwhile, so-called \emph{noisy intermediate scale quantum} (NISQ) may already be useful for special applications~\cite{Preskill2018quantum}.
+However, only now do we finally appear to be standing at the beginning of the \emph{quantum information age}~\cite{fuchs2011}, which is evidenced by national as well as international quantum initiatives \cite{Riedel2019QST,Yamamoto2019QST,Sussman2019QST,Roberson2019QST} and the first demonstrations of verifiable quantum advantage~\cite{Arute2019Nature,Zhong2020}.
+Yet it may take a little while longer before the first practically useful and fault-tolerant quantum computers become widely available~\cite{Sanders2017}.
+In the meanwhile, so-called \emph{noisy intermediate-scale quantum} (NISQ) may already be useful for special applications~\cite{Preskill2018quantum}.

-For instance, it was shown only very recently that already current generations of the D-Wave machine can handle complex, realistic problems, such as conflict managements in existing railway networks~\cite{domino2021trains}.
-As a quantum annealer, solving problems with the D-Wave machine relies on adiabatic quantum computing~\cite{nielsen2010}.
+For instance, it was shown only very recently that already current generations of the D-Wave machine can handle complex, realistic problems in quantum simulation \cite{King2018,Harris2018,King2022} and in classical optimization \cite{Yarkoni2021}, such as conflict management in existing railway networks~\cite{domino2021trains}, although \emph{quantum advantage} has not been reached yet in this context.
+As a quantum annealer, solving problems with the D-Wave machine relies on adiabatic quantum computing~\cite{nielsen2010}, at least in an ideal situation.
 However, like all real systems, the D-Wave machine is subject to noise~\cite{Gardas2018SR,Gardas2019PRA}.
 And if this system is ever going to be implemented as a computer for real-life applications, complete characterization is instrumental.
 To this end, the scaling properties of the nonadiabatic excitations have been thoroughly investigated~\cite{Bartek2018,Bando2020}.
 Despite significant deviations from the expected behavior (due to environmental noise), the D-Wave chip seems to, indeed, implement a quantum Ising model in the transverse field~\cite{Bando2020}.